If you have experienced many Oud oils that are stinky, pungent, and strong barnyard and do not like them, then I have something for you.

 I am about to reveal to you the secret of this extraordinary Oud oil.
 Please stay with me until the end, and you will be well informed.

 He has been trying many Oud from us, and he wants more.
 He confessed to me that he is an “Oud addict”.
-He is trying new oil very month from different vendors.
+He is trying new oil every month from different vendors.
 Occasionally, his wife is not very happy because of his spending spree on Oud.

-One day, he shared with me; he had been hiding his oud from her for many months because she would be upset.
+One day, he shared with me; that he had been hiding his oud from her for many months because she would be upset.